faircloth-lab/phyluce/docs/tutorials/tutorial-1.rst

         └── Mus_musculus_CTACAACGGC_L001_R2_001.fastq.gz

 If you do not want to use the command line, you can download the data using the figshare interface or by clicking:

 http://downloads.figshare.com/article/public/1284521

 Count the read data
 ===================

 Usually, we want a count of the actual number of reads in a given sequence file for a given species.
-As mentioned in the :ref:`UCE Processing` section, we can do this several ways.
-We'll use tools from unix, because they are fast.
+We can do this several ways, but here, we'll use tools from  unix, because they are fast.
 The next line of code will count the lines in each R1 file (which should be equal to the reads in the R2 file) and divide that number by 4 to get the number of sequence reads.

 .. code-block:: bash